Efficient Cross-Validation for Sparse Linear Regression: Introduction

 To be sure, the aforementioned works solve \eqref{eqn:l0l2_training} rapidly.
 Unfortunately, they do not address arguably the most significant difficulty {in performing sparse regression}.
 The hyperparameters $(\tau, \gamma)$ {are not known to the decision-maker ahead of time, as is often assumed in the literature for convenience.} Rather, they must be selected by {the decision-maker}, which is potentially much more challenging than solving \eqref{eqn:l0l2_training} for a single value of $(\tau, \gamma)$ \citep[]{hansen1992new}.
 Indeed, selecting $(\tau, \gamma)$ typically involves minimizing a validation metric over a grid of values, which is computationally expensive \citep[]{larochelle2007empirical}.

-{ Perhaps the most popular validation metric is hold-out \citep{hastie2009elements}, where one omits a portion of the data when training the model and then evaluates performance on this hold-out set as a proxy for the model's test set performance.
-However, hold-out validation is sometimes called a high-variance approach \citep{hastie2009elements}, because the validation score can vary significantly depending on the hold-out set selected.
+{ Perhaps the most popular validation {procedure} is hold-out \citep{hastie2009elements}, where one omits a portion of the data when training the model {(i.e., solving an instance of \eqref{eqn:l0l2_training})} and then evaluates performance on this hold-out set as a proxy for the model's test set performance.
+However, hold-out validation is sometimes called a high-variance approach \citep{hastie2009elements}, because the validation errors can vary significantly depending on the hold-out set selected.

-To reduce the variance in this procedure, a number of authors have proposed: } \paragraph{The Cross-Validation Paradigm: } To obtain accurate models that generalize well to unseen data, cross-validation has emerged as a popular model selection paradigm. {Early iterations of this paradigm, as reviewed by} \citet{stone1978cross}, {suggest solving \eqref{eqn:l0l2_training} with the $i$th data point removed for each $i \in [n]$, and estimating the out-of-sample performance of a solution to Problem \eqref{eqn:l0l2_training} via the average performance of the $n$ estimators with the $i$th training data point removed, on the $i$th data point.
-This approach is known as leave-one-out cross-validation (LOOCV).
+To reduce the variance in this procedure, a number of authors have proposed {what we call \textit{the cross-validation paradigm}. } {Early iterations of this paradigm, as reviewed by} \citet{stone1978cross}, {suggest solving Problem \eqref{eqn:l0l2_training} a total of $n$ times, each time leaving out a single data point $i \in \{1,\dots,n\}$, and estimating out-of-sample performance via the average prediction error of each estimator on its left-out observation.} This approach is known as leave-one-out cross-validation (LOOCV).

-A popular variant of LOOCV, known as $k$-fold cross-validation, comprises removing subsets of $n/k$ data points at a time and breaking the data into $k$ folds in total, which significantly reduces the computational burden of cross-validation while having less variance than a hold-out approach \citep{burman1989comparative, arlot2010survey}.
+A popular variant of LOOCV, known as $k$-fold cross-validation, {involves} removing subsets of $n/k$ data points at a time and breaking the data into $k$ folds in total, which significantly reduces the computational burden of cross-validation while having less variance than a hold-out approach \citep{burman1989comparative, arlot2010survey}.
 However, even $k$-fold cross-validation may be prohibitive in the case of MIOs such as \eqref{eqn:l0l2_training}.
-Indeed, as identified by \cite{hastie2020best}, with a time limit of 3 minutes per MIO, using 10-fold cross-validation to choose between subset sizes $\tau=0,\dots,50$ in an instance of Problem \eqref{eqn:l0l2_training} with $p=100$ and $n=500$ requires 25 hours of computational time.}
+Indeed, as identified by \cite{hastie2020best}, with a time limit of {30} minutes per MIO, using 10-fold cross-validation to choose between subset sizes $\tau=1,\dots,50$ in an instance of {sparse linear regression} with $p=100$ and $n=500$ requires {a cumulative time budget of } {250} hours {across all of the MIOs}.}